tfhe/tfhe/README.md

 Unlike other libraries, TFHE has no restriction on the number or composition of gates.
 This makes the library usable with either manually crafted circuits, or with the output of automated circuit generation tools.
 For TFHE, optimal circuits have the smallest possible number of gates, and to a lesser extent, the possibility to evaluate them in parallel.
-These rather naive circuits should be much easier to find than low multiplicative depth-circuits required for other schemes such as BGV [HElib][HElib] or FHE over integers.
+These rather naive circuits should be much easier to find than low multiplicative depth-circuits required for other schemes such as BGV (in [HElib]) or FHE over integers.